masak/alma/README.md

 *Office.*

 "Interesting," says Bond.
-"I wonder what Bill Murray would have done in a situation like this?
+"I wonder what Phil Connors would have done in a situation like this?
 Hold on, let me try something else..."

 ---